FallenKN/pypy-batch/README.md

 # pypy-batch
-A batch script that downloads pypy 5.1.1 without any needed software, calls PyPy 5.1.1 out of the current directory and asks for an python file to execute
+A batch script that downloads pypy2-v5.3.0 without any needed software, calls pypy2-v5.3.0 out of the current directory and asks for an python file to execute

 - File calls: